MCmoderSD/YEPPBot/README.md

 ## Description

 The YEPPBot is a Twitch bot that provides a variety of features to entertain your Twitch channel. <br>
-Originally created by [FoxxHimself](https://github.com/lennartfu) in Python and now compleatly rewritten in [Java 21](https://www.oracle.com/de/java/technologies/downloads/#java21) using the [Twitch4J](https://twitch4j.github.io/) library.
+Originally created by [FoxxHimself](https://github.com/lennartfu) in Python and now completely rewritten in [Java 21](https://www.oracle.com/de/java/technologies/downloads/#java21) using the [Twitch4J](https://twitch4j.github.io/) library.

 The bot is currently under active development and features can change a lot in the future. <br>
 So keep in mind setting up the bot can change from time to time. <br> <br>